xpmethod/torn-apart/docs/assets/markdown/textures_v2_en.md

 ## The Endgame

-"Nancy Pelosi and the democrats want to abolish the brave men and women of ICE.
+> Nancy Pelosi and the democrats want to abolish the brave men and women of ICE.
 What I want to do is abolish the killers in ISIS.
 And you know who is going to win?
-We are" — Donald Trump.
-[Aug 22, 2018.
-Tweet](https://twitter.com/realDonaldTrump/status/1032299750362689536).
+We are.[^1]

 What was the endgame of ICE, we asked ourselves?
 In Vol. 1, we saw the vast territory of containment that ICE had linked, built or purchased.
 The vast majority of our dots on that map, however, were, small round dots, signifying un-use.
 They had held no ICE detainees.
 Why was ICE amassing infrastructure that seemed unlinked to the crisis of family detainment on the southern borders?
 As we began to plan Vol. 2, we began to map out this world.